pirogram/pirogram-content/books/programming-with-python/025-list-of-values/topics/130-comprehension.md

 id: af65895f-4aae-449d-b40f-0ad7026638c9
 question: |
   Given a list of words, create a new list where each word is in lower case.
 For example, given `['What', 'is', 'your', 'NAME']`, create a list `['what', 'is', 'your', 'name']`.
 You can use `.lower()` method on strings (`'What'.lower()` will give you `'what'`).
 Use list comprehension.
 code: |
   words = ['These', 'words', 'should', 'BE', 'Made', 'ALL', 'LowerCase']

-  # your code goes here

----
-type: testless-coding-question
-id: ac12b47a-ac37-4bc4-a721-6c1c216e45f2
-question: |
-  Given a dictionary of temperature readings in Celsius, create a corresponding dict of temperature readings in Fahrenheit (`f = c * 9/5 + 32`).
-Use dict comprehension.
-code: |
-  temperatures_in_c = {'SFO': 37, 'Vancouver': 26, 'New Delhi': 42,
-    'Seattle': 33, 'LA': 39}

-  # your code goes here

----
-type: testless-coding-question
-id: b04b12bd-106a-48ee-955f-05a7974166b4
-question: |
-  Given a list of numbers, create a dictionary where key is the number from the list and value is square of that number.
-For example, given the list `[1, 2, 3]`, the dictionary would be `{1: 1, 2: 4, 3: 9}`.
-Use dict comprehension.
-code: |
-  numbers = [2, 4, 7, 3]

-  # your code goes here

----
-type: testless-coding-question
-id: 1cb68af9-356d-43d9-a75a-3b9f31a47e2a
-question: |
-  Given a list of words, create a dictionary such that the key is the word from the list and value is the same word in lower case.
-Use dict  comprehension.
-For example, `['Two', 'Words']` should give `{'Two': 'two', 'Words': 'words'}`.
-code: |
-  words = ['These', 'words', 'should', 'BE', 'Made', 'ALL', 'LowerCase']